aws/universal-test-runner/README.md

 executing the tests and reporting the status of the test execution back to the runner.
 Adapters must expose a function `executeTests` that accepts an object as its argument, and returns a result object.
 If there's an error that prevents tests from being executed, the adapter should throw an error.
-The adatper can also return a promise.
+The adapter can also return a promise.
 A promise resolved with the result object indicates that the tests were executed, while a rejected promise indicates that there was an error that prevented the tests from being executed.